 You have the right to: object to our use of your personal data, ask us to delete, remove or stop using it if there is no need for us to keep it.
 This is known as your right to be forgotten.
 We may not be able to delete your data upon request due to our legal and/or accountancy obligations.
 If you think we are retaining or using your personal data incorrectly then please inform us via the methods outlined in the ‘How to contact us’ section above.

-In the event of a data breach, we shall ensure that our obligations under applicable data protection laws are complied with where necessary.
+In the event of a data breach, we shall ensure that our obligations under applicable data protection laws are complied with as appropriate.

 Your right to complain